Please refer to this linkL http://www.magicbus.co.nz/activities-accommodation/listings/category/south_island

 Kaikoura for whale and seal watching - totally awesome

 Franz Joseph and Fox glaciers - did a helicopter and hike onto the glacier

 Fiordland - Milford Sound was totally amazing almost 9 years ago

 Flying into Christchurch is a good idea as this is where most of the rental companies have their depots.
 Make sure you shop around for the best deals.
 We looked all over and found http://www.travelsavernz.com which offers some good discounts on campervan rental. over 8 years agoAnswered by John via WorldNomads.com

 1 arrive Christchurch, fly to Queenstown

 5 drive to Wanaka

 check www.grabaseat.co.nz for flights to Queenstown

-This route in 7 days has drives of 3 to 4 hours with plenty of time to explore. about 4 years ago
+This route in 7 days has drives of 3 to 4 hours with plenty of time to explore. over 6 years ago